Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Further applications

 \item The K-horizon $H({\mathcal A})$ is included in the region $g(K,K)\geq 0$. \end{enumerate} \end{prop} \begin{proof} The part $(i)$ is a straightforward consequence of the definitions (recall Proposition~\ref{bolas2}).
-For $(ii)$, if $p\in H({\mathcal A})$, $g(K_p,K_p)$ cannot be negative as, otherwise, one would have a stationary region $\R\times U$ around $p$ ($U\ni p$ open and connected) and all pairs of integral curves of $K$ in this region can be connected by both, future-pointing and past-pointing timelike curves. \end{proof} \begin{rem} (1) {\em (Asymptotic flatness.)} A natural choice of a subset $\mathcal A$ for an \sstk splitting is the region $\Lambda>0$, so that $H({\mathcal A})$ can be understood as the limit of the region from which one can access to the stationary part $\R\times {\mathcal A}$.
+For $(ii)$, if $p\in H({\mathcal A})$, $g(K_p,K_p)$ cannot be negative as, otherwise, one would have a stationary region $\R\times U$ around $p$ ($U\ni p$ open and connected) and all pairs of integral curves of $K$ in this region can be connected by both, future-pointing and past-pointing timelike curves. \end{proof} \begin{exe} ({\em Asymptotic flatness}).
+A natural choice of a subset $\mathcal A$ for an \sstk splitting is the region $\Lambda>0$, so that $H({\mathcal A})$ can be understood as the limit of the region from which one can access to the stationary part $\R\times {\mathcal A}$.
 In fact, the standard situation of horizons (including Kerr or Schwarzschild spacetimes) is the following: one considers an \sstk splitting which is asymptotically flat, in the sense that, away from a compact subset, $M$ has one or more {\em ends}, each one diffeomorphic to $\R^m$ with a ball removed, and the associated wind Finslerian structure becomes a Randers metric $F$ approaching asymptotically to the natural Euclidean metric (see \cite[Sect.
 2.4]{CapGerSan12}).
 In this case, it is natural to take $\mathcal A$ as the exterior of a large ball in one of the ends.
-Notice that Definition \ref{dkhorizonsstk} gives a natural notion of {\em horizon} for that end (in the presence of a Killing field), extendible even when the standard notions of asymptotic flatness cannot be applied.\footnote{Recall that the classical notion of asymptotic flatness relies on the existence of a Penrose conformal embedding which makes possible to define the null infinity $\mathcal{J}^+$; see \cite[Sect.
-3.4]{FlHeSa11} for extensions of this approach.}
+Notice that Definition~\ref{dkhorizonsstk} gives a natural notion of {\em horizon} for that end (in the presence of a Killing field), extendible even when the standard notions of asymptotic flatness cannot be applied.\footnote{Recall that the classical notion of asymptotic flatness relies on the existence of a Penrose conformal embedding which makes possible to define the null infinity $\mathcal{J}^+$; see \cite[Sect.
+3.4]{FlHeSa11} for extensions of this approach.} \end{exe} \begin{rem}({\em $K$ horizons vs. Killing horizons}).
+Notice that the strict inequality may hold in the case $(ii)$ of the previous proposition.
+In fact, this happens in Kerr spacetime for the $K$-horizon $H({\mathcal A})$ of the asymptotic region with $\Lambda>0$ (recall that $K$ is spacelike in Kerr's ergosphere up to the poles).
+Remarkably, Kerr's horizon is a $K$-horizon but not a Killing horizon (the stationary limit surface is neither a $K$-horizon nor a Killing horizon).